-In the second quarter of 2023, we announced plans to explore strategic disposition opportunities in our Direct-to-Consumer business as we pursue a capital-light business model focused on our most valuable brands, Playboy and Honey Birdette.
-As of June 30, 2023, we determined that Yandy and TLA disposal groups met the criteria discussed in Note 1, Basis of Presentation and Summary of Significant Accounting Policies, to be classified as discontinued operations for all periods presented, as the divestiture of Yandy and TLA in the aggregate represents a strategic shift that has or will have a major effect on our operations and financial results.
+As of September 30, 2023, Yandy (which was sold in the second quarter of 2023) and TLA disposal groups met the criteria discussed in Note 1, Basis of Presentation and Summary of Significant Accounting Policies, to be classified as discontinued operations for all periods presented, as the divestiture of Yandy and TLA in the aggregate represents a strategic shift that has or will have a major effect on our operations and financial results.
 Their assets and liabilities are classified as current assets and liabilities held for sale in the condensed consolidated balance sheets for all periods presented.
-On April 4, 2023, we completed the sale of Yandy, recognizing a loss on sale of \$0.3 million, which is recorded in Other Operating Income, Net in the condensed consolidated statements of operations.
+The sale of TLA was closed on November 3, 2023.
+Refer to Note 18, Subsequent events, for details.